thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_UI_Router.desc.md

 }]);
 ```

-In your `index.html` file change your nav bar links to use ui-router:
+In your `index.html` file change your nav bar links to use the ui-router convention of 'ui-sref' which links based on the name you have given to each state:
 ```html
       <li><a ui-sref="home">Home</a></li>
       <li><a ui-sref="diagonalley">Diagon Alley</a></li>